malta895/CandyCrushMalta/README.md

 Made with Qt Creator and QtGui libraries.

-This was the first programming course I have taken in my life, so this programs is for sure full of bad practices and bugs :)
+This is the first programming course I have taken in my life, so this program may have lots of bad practices and bugs :)

 ## Instructions